Fewer than one in 10 senior private equity professionals are women, and The Deal aims to find out what PE firms are, and should be, doing about that.

 And through interviews with private equity professionals and top financial and legal advisers to private equity firms, The Deal found that the progress that is occurring is at a snail’s pace.
 Because even though people are talking about diversity in private equity, it remains a world where many people, either consciously or unconsciously, fail to treat women and men equally regardless of their status or position.

-(This article is the cover story in our Q4 Dealmaker Quarterly, which is available here.)
+(This article is the cover story in our Q4 Dealmaker Quarterly.)

 “I had an investor once ask me how I was going to manage having three children and running a firm, and I thought, ‘That’s a great question.
 You should ask every single one of your managers that, male and female,’ ” Kinzie Capital Partners LLC founder and managing partner Suzanne Yoon said.
 “Having children is a big responsibility, and I don’t think those types of questions should be designated solely for women managers.”